BSc Zoology / Overview

-- Learn about the whole spectrum of zoology, from animal behaviour to anatomy and physiology.
+- Learn about the whole spectrum of zoology, from animal behaviour and evolution to anatomy and physiology.

-- Go on a field course in Europe, Africa or Central America to study animals in their natural habitat.
+- Go on a field course in Europe, Africa, Asia or Central America to study animals in their natural habitat.

-- Improve your employability by taking this course with an integrated master's, industrial/professional experience or a modern language.
+- Improve your employability by taking this course with an integrated master's, industrial/professional experience, entrepreneurship or a modern language.

 Attending an open day is a great way to find out what studying at Manchester is like.
 Find out about our upcoming open days .

 We also operate campus tours where a student ambassador will tell you all about life at the University.
 You may also meet with admissions staff, subject to staff availability.
 These tours run on most days and are open to anybody thinking of applying for any of our courses in biosciences.